 The Festival, which organizers described as a "family-friendly celebration of diversity, equality, and love," had thousands in attendance.

 C.J.
-Price, Executive Director of North Jersey Pride, welcomed the crowd and recalled that the first North Jersey Pride event was a gathering in the park which was attended by about 100 people who brought their own picnics, blankets and were there to socialize, relax and enjoy time together.
+Prince, Executive Director of North Jersey Pride, welcomed the crowd and recalled that the first North Jersey Pride event was a gathering in the park which was attended by about 100 people who brought their own picnics, blankets and were there to socialize, relax and enjoy time together.

 Maplewood Mayor Vic DeLuca introduced Governor Phil Murphy, noting that Murphy is the first Governor to attend the North Jersey Pride Festival.